ivan4722/dailypuzzle/README.md

 1. as non-registered user, I can register a new account with the site
 2. as non-registered and registered user, I can view the leaderboard
 3. as non-registered and registered user, I can answer the question
-4. as non-registered and registered user, I can view past questions and their solutions
-5. as a user, I can log in to the site
+4. as a user, I can log in to the site
-6. as a user, I can answer and track the questions I have answered correctly
-7. as a user, I can see my name on the leaderboard
+5. as a user, I can see my name on the leaderboard
+6. as a non-registered and registered user, I can suggest a question

 ## Research Topics